scmscomb/scmscomb.github.io/index.md

 _**Rainbow Turán number of even cycles**_
 [zoom](https://zoom.com.cn/j/66310294149) password 111317

-Abstract:Plain text version: The rainbow Turán number ex*(n,H) of a graph H is the maximum possible number of edges in a properly edge-coloured n-vertex graph with no rainbow subgraph isomorphic to H. We prove that for any integer k\geq 2, ex*(n,C_{2k})=O(n^{1+1/k}).
+Abstract: The rainbow Turán number ex*(n,H) of a graph H is the maximum possible number of edges in a properly edge-coloured n-vertex graph with no rainbow subgraph isomorphic to H. We prove that for any integer k\geq 2, ex*(n,C_{2k})=O(n^{1+1/k}).
 This is tight and